estebanfloresf/LearnNode/README.md

 <a href="http://wesbos.com/courses">Wes Bos Courses</a>

-#Logins
+# Logins

 The logins for the authors are as follows:

+# Users to Test Site
 |Name|Email (login)|Password|
 |---|---|---|
 |Wes Bos|wes@example.com|wes|